graphql-rust/juniper/book/src/serve/index.md

 See their API docs and usage examples (accessible from API docs) for further details of how they should be used.

-> **NOTE**: All the officially supported web server framework integrations also provide a simple and convenient way for exposing [GraphiQL] and/or [GraphQL Playground] along with the [GraphQL schema][1].
-These powerful tools may ease the development process drastically, as allow to explore the created [GraphQL] API and to interact with it from the client side.
+> **NOTE**: All the officially supported web server framework integrations provide a simple and convenient way for exposing [GraphiQL] and/or [GraphQL Playground] with the [GraphQL schema][1] along.
+These powerful tools ease the development process by enabling you to explore and send client requests to the [GraphQL] API under development.